 As part of this initiative, we hosted a series of convening sessions around the United States.
 Our seventh session was held in Lexington, Kentucky, on September 9 and 10.
 Participants of this group focused on social cohesion and health equity.
-While the group of participants included a diverse array of practitioners and stakeholders, an intentional effort was made to curate the working group to include scholars with commitment to promoting equitable health outcomes and social connection for health.
+While the group of participants included a diverse array of practitioners and stakeholders, an intentional effort was made to curate the working group to include scholars with a commitment to promoting equitable health outcomes and social connection for health.
 The working group explored a conceptual framework and “Social Cohesion Theory of Change” proposed by Metris Arts Consulting and developed with support from several of the working group partner organizations.

 The goal of this convening was to advance dialogue and strategy around several ideas through local site visits, performance, presentations, and structured dialogues.
 These ideas included: